 General Guidelines for Accommodation Documentation

-A critical aspect in determining a need for accommodation is supporting documentation that enables The Coordinator of Student Disability Services to understand the student’s strengths and challenges.
+A critical aspect in determining a need for accommodation is supporting documentation that enables The Director of Student Disability Services to understand the student’s strengths and challenges.
 The diagnostic documentation must confirm the existence of a disability and provide evidence on the functional impact the disability has on academics or other major life activities.

 General Documentation Guidelines